kaliop-uk/ezfindsearchenginebundle/README.md

 ## Thanks

-Special tahnks to SOkamoto (who got this all started), Crevillo, DClements, MIwaniak, SKlimaszewski
+Special tahnks to SOkamoto (who got this all started), CRevillo, DClements, MIwaniak, SKlimaszewski